-The detailed search strategies in the appendices: MEDLINE (Appendix 1), EMBASE (Appendix 2), CENTRAL (Appendix 3), CINAHL Plus (Appendix 4), Proquest Dissertation and Thesis Database (Appendix 5), and NIH Clinical Trials (Appendix 6).
-There was no language restriction in the search and inclusion of studies.
-However, multiple publications reporting the same group of patients or its subsets were excluded.
+The detailed search strategies are in the appendices: MEDLINE (Appendix 1), EMBASE (Appendix 2), CENTRAL (Appendix 3), CINAHL Plus (Appendix 4), ProQuest Dissertation and Thesis database (Appendix 5), and the clinical trial registry databases (Appendix 6).

+We used no language restriction in the search and inclusion of studies.
+However, we excluded multiple publications reporting the same group of patients or its subsets.